nataliamarquez51/ICR2023-Sunscreen-Project/README.md

 This will save the corresponding plot to your computer: 25ZOvsCommercialPlot.png

 ## The Presentations and Paper
 Both the presentations and paper are .tex files.
 3 style files are needed for the side presentation: beamercolorthemeshark.sty, beamerinnerthemechamgered.sty, and beamerouterthemewuerzburg.sty.
 These 3 style files and side presentation are in the directory.
-In order to access and run these files type these 3 commands into the terminal: cd SunscreenProject cd SidePresentation git pull cd pdflatex SideProjectCPresentation
+In order to access and run the side project presentation type these 5 commands into the terminal: cd SunscreenProject cd SidePresentation git pull cd pdflatex SideProjectCPresentation
+To run the paper, type these commands into the terminal: cd SunscreenProject cd Paper git pull cd pdflatex Paper